sergio-hcsoft/fragile-1/README.md

 ## Roadmap

+Upcoming features: (Not necessary in order)
+- Add support for saving visualizations.
-- Document and test the `ray` module.
-Write example notebook
+- Fix documentation and add examples for the `distributed` module
-- Document and refactor Montezuma solver
+- Upload Montezuma solver
-- Improve tests coverage (currently 153 for the `core` and `optimize` modules)
 - Add new algorithms to sample different state spaces.
 - Add a module to generate data for training deep learning models
 - Add a benchmarking module